samizzo/UnityNativePrototype/README.md

 ## UnityProject

 This is a sample Unity project that uses the libraries.
-In the project there is an iOS plugin (located in Assets/Plugins/iOS) that interfaces to the static library.
-There is also an Android plugin to interface with Android.
+In the project there is an iOS plugin that interfaces to the static library located in Assets/Plugins/iOS.
+There is an Android plugin to interface with Android located in Assets/Plugins/Android.

 ### iOS integration